cstclairAU/template/README.md

 # template
-This code will demonstrate the use of templating and the strategy pattern
+This code will demonstrate the use of templating and the strategy pattern.

+It reduces the duplication of non-exhaustive searching.